ai-atoms/Lammps-MiLaDy/README.md

 pair_style milady
 pair_coeff * * Fe_LML.pot Fe
 ```
-The ready-to-use input files can be found in `Examples` of this repositiry
+The ready-to-use input files can be found in `Examples` of this repository

 Installation: